kpchi/hackaguide/Pre-Planning/Food.md

 - Drinks
 	- Convenience here is key
-	- Soda cans rather than -- bottles with cups
+	- Soda cans rather than 1.5L bottles with cups
-	- Water bottles (-0ml)
+	- Water bottles (500ml)

 ---
 Restocking Schedule
 ---

-- Debate between hourly restock and restocking as it runs out, also regulating restocks
+- Debate between hourly restock and restocking as required, and regulating restocks
 	- Budget dependent, how much can you afford to release each restock and how much buffer budget do you have left?
 	-